Richard Collins (artist): Life

-Collins was born at Gosport in Hampshire, on 30 January 1755.
-He studied enamel-painting with Jeremias Meyer.
-In 1777, he exhibited some portraits at the Royal Academy.
+Richard Collins was born in Gosport, Hampshire on 30 January 1755.
+He studied enamel-painting with Jeremiah Meyer.
+In 1777, Collins exhibited several of his portraits at the Royal Academy.

-He shared with Richard Cosway and Samuel Shelley the fashionable sitters of the day, and in 1789, was appointed principal portrait-painter in enamel to George III.
+Collins shared with Richard Cosway and Samuel Shelley the fashionable sitters of the day, and in 1789, was appointed principal portrait-painter in enamel to George III.
 He executed some fine miniature portraits of the royal family.
-Having acquired a comfortable income by his art, he left London in 1811, and retired at Pershore, Worcestershire, resigning his post in the royal service.
+Having acquired a comfortable income by his art, Collins left London in 1811, and retired at Pershore, Worcestershire, resigning his post in the royal service.

-About 1828, however, the love of art and culture led Collins to return to London, and he resided in the vicinity of Regent's Park until his death on 5 August 1831.
+About 1828, however, his love of art and culture led Collins to return to London, and he resided in the vicinity of Regent's Park until his death on 5 August 1831.